Theory of coupled neuronal-synaptic dynamics: Dynamical Mean-Field Theory

-where $s$ is a model parameter corresponding to the single-neuron self-coupling strength.
-The system of \cite{stern2014dynamics} has a continuous, second-order transition from quiescence to chaos at $g + s = 1$.
-Thus, for a particular value of $g$, $C_{\phi}(0)$ becomes nonzero at $s = 1 - g$, grows monotonically as $s$ is increased, and saturates at one for large $s$.
-We can map solutions of the Stern system onto solutions of the neuronal-synaptic system by enforcing $s = k C_{\phi}(0)$.
-We express this relation as $y(s) = k$, where

-As per the above remarks, $y(s)$ descends from infinity at $s = 1 - g$ and grows as $s$ for large $s$.
-Thus, $y(s)$ is U-shaped for ${g < 1}$.
-In Fig.~\ref{fig:g_less_one}D, we solve the Stern DMFT and plot $y(s)$.
-A given value of $k$ is associated with a horizontal line that intersects $y(s)$ at self-consistent solutions of the slow DMFT, Eq.~\ref{eq:slow_dmft}.
-The critical value of $k$ that defines the boundary between regions iv and v in Fig.~\ref{fig:phase_diagram} is the minimum of $y(s)$ (Fig.~\ref{fig:phase_diagram}D, lower dashed line).
-As $C_{\phi}(0)$ is finite at this point, this is a first-order, discontinuous transition.
-Physically, this is because finite self-coupling strength is required to sustain chaos for ${g < 1}$.
-Since the self-coupling strength depends on the variance of activity, chaotic solutions with arbitrarily small variance are not possible.

-As $g \rightarrow 0$, chaotic states become infinitely slow.
-This leaves only a fixed-point solution at $g = 0$, where the slow single-site dynamics become
+as studied by \citet{stern2014dynamics}.
+This network has a continuous transition from quiescence to dynamic activity at ${g + s = 1}$.
+We map solutions of the Stern network onto solutions of the plastic network by enforcing ${y(s) = {s}/{C(0)} = k}$.
+For a given $g < 1$, $C(0)$ becomes nonzero at $s = 1 - g$, grows with $s$, and saturates at unity; thus, $y(s)$ descends from infinity at $s = 1 - g$ and grows as $s$ for large $s$, tracing a U shape [Fig.~\ref{fig:plasticity-induced-chaos}(c)].
+Each $k$ draws a horizontal line intersecting $y(s)$ at self-consistent solutions of Eq.~(\ref{eq:slow-single-site-picture}).
+The critical $k$, defining the boundary between phase-diagram regions iv and v, is the minimum of $y(s)$ (Fig.~\ref{fig:plasticity-induced-chaos}(c), lower dashed line).
+As $C(0)$ is finite here, this is a discontinuous, first-order transition.
+Physically, this is because sustaining dynamic activity for $g < 1$ requires finite self-coupling.
+Since the self-coupling depends on $C(0)$, time-dependent solutions with arbitrarily small $C(0)$ are not possible.
+As $g \rightarrow 0$, the dynamic timescale diverges, leaving only fixed points.
+We show in Sec.~\ref{sec:fixed-points} that fixed points exist for $k > 2.02$ at $g = 0$.